Validation

 info

-Custom validators will not be called if the value is undefined
+Custom validators will not be called if the value is undefined, but will

 JSON validation